-Instruction Hours/week: L:2 T:0 P:2 Marks: Internal:40 External:60 Total:100
+Instruction Hours/week: L:2 T:0 P:2 Marks: Internal:40 External:60 Total:100 End Semester Exam:3 Hours

-- To enable students to attain fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - To help students acquire their ability to speak effectively in real life situations. - To inculcate the habit of reading and to develop their effective reading skills. - To ensure that students use dictionary to improve their active and passive vocabulary. - To enable students to improve their lexical, grammatical and communicative competence.
+- Enable students to attain fluency and accuracy to inculcate proficiency in professional communication to meet the growing demand in the field of Global communication. - Help students acquire their ability to speak effectively in real life situations. - Inculcate the habit of reading and to develop their effective reading skills. - Ensure that students use dictionary to improve their active and passive vocabulary. - Enable students to improve their lexical, grammatical and communicative competence. - Enrich the knowledge of official document writing such as Note taking, Precise writing etc.,